kevinhwang91/nvim-ufo/README.md

 ### How does nvim-ufo get the folds?

-If ufo detect `foldmethod` option is not `diff` or `marker`, it will request the providers to get the folds, the request strategy formed by the main and the fallback.
+If ufo detect `foldmethod` option is not `diff` or `marker`, it will request the providers to get the folds, the request strategy is formed by the main and the fallback.
 The default value of main is `lsp` and the default value of fallback is `indent` which implemented by ufo.

 Changing the text in a buffer will request the providers for folds.